Keyj33k/htkit/README.md

 ---

-- The hunter-toolkit is a python project for information gathering and en-/decryption with b64 and md5.
+- The hunter-toolkit is a python project for information gathering and en-/decryption using b64 and md5.

 Witcher
 -------------------------------------------------------------------